-If you want to take 12 or more credits, or you want to receive VA benefits or financial aid and get priority registration, you must be fully admitted.
+If you want to take 8 or more credits, or you want to receive VA benefits or financial aid and get priority registration, you must be fully admitted.

 - Complete an application and submit it, along with the \$30 application fee, to the Admissions Office in Takena Hall.
 Note: If you are under 18 years of age, you must provide proof of high school graduation or GED completion. - Call the Student Assessment Center (541-917-4781) to schedule a Computerized Placement Test (CPT).
-After you complete the CPT, you will receive an acceptance letter with the date and time of your orientation/advising appointment. - Attend your orientation/advising session at the assigned time or complete online orientation. - Register for classes by using WebRunner) on the Web or register at the Registration Counter in Takena Hall. - Pay your tuition and fees by the published deadline.
+After you complete the CPT, you will receive an acceptance letter with the date and time of your orientation/advising appointment. - Complete Roadrunner Entry and sign up for a Registration sessions (NSO). - Attend your orientation/advising session at the assigned time or complete online orientation. - Register for classes by using WebRunner or register at the Registration Counter in Takena Hall. - Pay your tuition and fees by the published deadline.